PhilipK/BoilR/configuration.md

 [steam]
 location="C:\\Program Files (x86)\\Steam\\" #If this value is not defined, the tool will try to find it automatically.
-If it can't find it, it will fail and tell you.
+If it can't find it, it will fail and tell you. optimize_for_big_picture=false #Set icons to wide images, that big picture mode will use.
+This will make the icons have a wrong ratio in desktop mode, but will improve the look in big picture mode create_collections=false #Will try to create a steam collection for each platform

 [steamgrid_db]
 enabled = true #If false, the whole download of custom art will be skipped.